scrabbletank/farhome-rules/rulesdoc.md

 ### Casting Spells

 Each spell has either an AP cost or a time given as its casting time.
 There is no limit to the number of spells you can cast a turn as long as you have the AP to do so.
 Casting a spell that lists a time instead of AP can still be used in combat, but requires the casting time worth of full turns.
 For example casting a spell with a cast time of 1 minute requires 3 full turns to cast.
+Spells require a spoken incantation to be properly cast.
+Casting a spell while gagged or otherwise silenced is incredibily difficult, adding 2 terrible dice to the spellcasting rolls.

 All spells, including cantrips, can be cast at a higher level to increase its potency.
 When casting at a higher level you spend mana equal to the level your casting at, not the spells base level.
 Casting spells this way gives additional effects listed in the spell.